openhab/openhab-docs/configuration/multimedia.md

 #### Actions

-Alternatively you can execute such commands within DSL rules by using the [`say()`](https://www.openhab.org/javadoc/latest/org/openhab/core/model/script/actions/voice#say(java.lang.Object)) function:
+Alternatively you can execute such commands within code-based rules by using the [`say()`](https://www.openhab.org/javadoc/latest/org/openhab/core/model/script/actions/voice#say(java.lang.Object)) function:

 - `say(Object text)` : says a given text with the default voice
 - `say(Object text, PercentType volume)` : says a given text with the default voice and the given volume